Haaga-Helia University of Applied Sciences

 Haaga-Helia's main building in Pasila, Helsinki.

 Haaga-Helia University of Applied Sciences (Haaga-Helia ammattikorkeakoulu, Haaga-Helia yrkeshögskola) is one of Finland's largest universities of applied sciences ("ammattikorkeakoulu" in Finnish).
 The institution is fully supervised and accredited by the Finnish government through the Ministry of Education and Culture.
 The university's primary facilities are in Pasila, Helsinki.
-It has other premises in Haaga, Malmi (all in Helsinki), and in Porvoo and Vierumäki.
+It has other premises in Malmi (Helsinki), and in Porvoo and Vierumäki.

-Haaga-Helia offers Bachelor's and Master's courses in business, information technology, sport and leisure education, hospitality, tourism and event management, journalism, and vocational teacher education.
-It has about 11,000 students, of whom 1,000 are international students, and about 730 employees, of whom over 400 are full-time teachers.
+Haaga-Helia offers bachelor's and master's studies in business, information technology, sport and leisure management, hospitality management, journalism (in Finnish), and professional teacher education.
+It has about 11,000 students, of whom 1,300 are international students, and about 700 employees, of whom over 400 are full-time teachers.
 In business, Haaga-Helia is one of the largest educators in the Nordic countries.

 Haaga-Helia's Student Union, which takes care of student advocacy and social and study-related interests, is called Helga.

 Fields of education and degree programmes

-Haaga-Helia offers 29 degree programmes (in 2024), of which 16 lead towards a bachelor's degree and 13 towards a master's degree.
-15-degree programmes are conducted fully in English.
+Haaga-Helia offers 30 degree programmes (in 2026), of which 16 lead towards a bachelor's degree and 14 towards a master's degree.
+15 degree programmes are conducted fully in English.